-The key for earning a good grade in a Statistics course, in particular this course, is to do homework after every class and to stay on top consistently.
+The key for gaining good understanding (and a good grade!) in this course is to thoughtfully work through each homework problem after every class and to keep up consistently.
 Cramming does not work for this course.

 Practice Tests: There will be a practice test session on the day before each test.
 Students are encouraged to ask questions and to discuss among peers during these sessions.
-Students benefit most from practice tests when they come to the practice tests with the notes reviewed, all homework problems completed, and a formula sheet made.
+Students benefit most from these practice tests when they come to the practice tests with the notes reviewed, all homework problems completed, and a formula sheet made.